Acceptable Use Policy

 - Every resume, cover letter, answer, and other AI-generated output is a draft for you to review.
 You are responsible for verifying its accuracy and appropriateness before submission.

-- You must not knowingly submit AI-generated content that makes misrepresentations to an employer.
+- You must not knowingly submit AI-generated content that makes misrepresentations to an employer, that plagiarizes another person's work, or that otherwise misleads its recipient.

-- If an employer or platform requires disclosure that application materials were prepared with AI assistance, complying with that requirement is your responsibility.
+- If an employer, school, platform, or regulator requires disclosure that application materials were prepared with AI assistance, complying with that requirement is your responsibility.

 - Report abuse to legal@jobsapply.app.